UnJuniorGaming/UnJuniorGaming.github.io/index.md

 ## Welcome to Michael's GitHub Page

-I am a full-time employee and student looking to make a career change to a field that better aligns with my interests, and talents.
-I have developed a passion for programming and the process behind making and improving the software used daily throughout the world.
-I want to put my passion and abilities to work making the next generation of software as amazing as I know it can be.
+I am a previous employee of Energizer Manufacturing and full-time student looking to find my calling and a place to grow and achieve my goals.
+I have developed a passion for programming and the process behind making and improving the software and apps used daily throughout the world.
+I want to put my passion and abilities to work making the next generation of software and apps as amazing as I know it can be.

 ## Key Skills
 * JavaScript